JonathanSalwan/ROPgadget/README.md

-        --badbytes <byte>    Rejects specific bytes in the gadget's address --rawArch <arch>     Specify an arch for a raw file --rawMode <mode>     Specify a mode for a raw file --re <re>            Regular expression
+        --badbytes <byte>    Rejects specific bytes in the gadget's address --rawArch <arch>     Specify an arch for a raw file --rawMode <mode>     Specify a mode for a raw file --rawEndian <endian> Specify an endianness for a raw file --re <re>            Regular expression
         --offset <hexaddr>   Specify an offset for gadget addresses --ropchain           Enable the ROP chain generation